 What does my registration cover?

 Registration covers attendance to all seminars, panel discussions, and reading during the week.
 This year we've expanded our annual conference to include classes in fiction, poetry, and creative non-fiction.
-Attendees get to choose from 6 classes a day in any genre; evening readings from visiting faculty; panel discussions on the writing life; seminars on publishing and editing, and have the opportunity to share their work during the attendee reading celebration at the week.
+Attendees get to choose from up to 6 classes a day in any genre; evening readings from visiting faculty; panel discussions on the writing life; seminars on publishing and editing, and have the opportunity to share their work during the attendee reading celebration at the end of the week.
 For attendees who would like a one-on-one manuscript meeting with our visiting writer we offer Manuscript Sessions ($200) which can be added during registration.
 Registration does not cover travel/lodging/food on the island.

 Do I have to take classes in a specific genre?